2018 Conference USA Football Championship Game: UAB

 The Blazers, in their second season after returning from a two-year hiatus, clinched at least a share of the West Division title, plus a spot in the championship game, with a 26–23 overtime win over Southern Miss on November 10.
 A Louisiana Tech loss to Southern Miss the following week gave UAB the outright division title.
 The Blazers lost 27–3 to Middle Tennessee in the final regularly scheduled game for both teams.

 Middle Tennessee

-At the final week of the regular season, only two teams were in contention to clinch the East Division title, FIU and Middle Tennessee.
-The Panthers defeated the Blue Raiders on October 13, by three points.
-That would become the Blue Raiders first loss in conference play.
-FIU lead the division until their first conference loss against Florida Atlantic, which lead to them and Middle Tennessee to become tie for first place in the East.
-Both teams continued to win in conference play.
-For FIU to be crown winners of the division, they would have to win against Marshall, the last game of the Panthers season.
-The Thundering Herd upset the Panthers 28–25, which clinched Middle Tennessee the winners of the East.
+In the final week of the regular season only two teams were in contention to win the East Division title: the Florida International (FIU) Panthers and the Middle Tennessee Blue Raiders.
+The Panthers had defeated the Blue Raiders on October 13 by three points, which would be the Blue Raiders' first and only loss in regular-season conference play.
+FIU led the division until their first conference loss against Florida Atlantic on November 3.
+This led to a tie with Middle Tennessee for first place in the East, with FIU's head-to-head win being the tie-breaker.
+The division title came down to the final day of the season.
+Had FIU defeated Marshall the Panthers would have won the East title, but the Thundering Herd upset them 28–25.
+FIU's loss, combined with Middle Tennessee's win over UAB, clinched the Blue Raiders as winners of the East.